A new sample of massive B-type contact binary candidates from the OGLE survey of the Magellanic Clouds: Synthetic light curves and populations of massive contact binaries

+Fig.~\ref{PHOEBE_LC} shows the resulting \texttt{PHOEBE} light curves.
+We find that the light curves are most sensitive to the inclination angle, the temperature ratio and Roche-lobe fill-out factors ($R_1/R_\textrm{RL,1}, R_2/R_\textrm{RL,2}$).
+At high inclination angles, close to $90^0$, the configuration of the binary can be reliably inferred from the light curve shape with minimal uncertainty.

+In the contact phase, the model has fill-out factors of $R/R_\textrm{RL}=1.1-1.2$ for both components and is predominantly a binary with $T_1\approx T_2$ and $q\approx1$.
+The corresponding EW \texttt{PHOEBE} light curves have relative eclipse depths of $f_{\Delta A} \approx 0.09-0.009$, as the inclination lowers from $90^{\circ}$ to $60^{\circ}$.
+Interestingly, the highest value of $f_{\Delta A}$ from our synthetic light curves (0.089) is close to the empirical upper limit of this parameter, while selecting our OGLE EW+ subsample (0.10).

-Overall in Fig.~\ref{PHOEBE_LC}, we see that the light curves of over- and near-contact binaries are morphologically similar.
-Only at high enough inclination angles close to $90^{0}$, are the light-curve eclipses well-resolved and allow for the possibility of distinction between these two configurations.
-Hence, from the edge-on view, over-contact binary light curves have $f_{\Delta A}\lessapprox0.05$ due to their $q\approx1$ and are classified as EW light curves, resembling the OGLE systems in Fig.~\ref{lc_EW} while near-CB light curves will have $f_{\Delta A}\gtrapprox0.05$ due to their $q<1$ and are classified as EB light curves, resembling the OGLE systems in Fig.~\ref{lc_EB}.
-These EB light curves are similar to the EW light curves except for their unequal eclipse depths, which may lead to their interpretation as unequal-mass contact binaries.
+In the phase prior to attaining contact, the binary is a semi-detached or detached system binary nearing contact.
+The corresponding synthetic EB light curves have relative eclipse depths of $f_{\Delta A}=0.145-0.241$, as the mass ratio of the model in this phase is $q\approx0.71-0.84$.
+These EB light curves are visually similar to EW light curves except for their larger values of $f_{\Delta A}$, which may lead to their interpretation as belonging to unequal-mass CBs with $q<1$; examples of such systems may include V382 Cyg and TU Mus.

-At lower inclination angles ($i\lessapprox60^{0}$), near-CBs can have EW/ELL-type light curves, which lends them the impression of being equal-mass contact binaries.
-At $i=30^{0}$ the situation worsens, as only the ellipsoidal modulations of the binary are visible in the light curve, and it becomes exceptionally hard to discern the status of the binary evolution.
-Examples of such ellipsoidal OGLE systems are shown in Fig.~\ref{lc_ELL}.
+Distinguishing contact from near-contact binaries becomes even more challenging at lower inclinations.
+As the inclination angle approaches $60^\circ$, we find an increasing degeneracy between the light curves of the binary during the contact and near-contact phase.
+Even while the intrinsic $T_2/T_1\neq1$, the eclipse depth ratio approaches 1, or in other words, the relative eclipse depth, $f_{\Delta A}$ decreases up to $0.072$ at $60^{\circ}$.
+Thus as the inclination angle decreases, near-CBs can have EW/ELL-type light curves, which lends them the impression of being CBs with nearly-equal eclipse depths, although their intrinsic temperature ratio is $T_2/T_1<1$.
+At $i=30^{\circ}$ the situation worsens with an $f_{\Delta A}$ of an order of $0.001$, as only the ellipsoidal modulations of the binary are visible in the light curve, and it becomes exceptionally hard to discern the configuration of the binary.
+Thus a near-CB with a mass and temperature ratio $<1$, could be classified as having an EW/ELL light curve (Fig.~\ref{OGLE_lc}) at moderate-to-low inclinations.